Accessing and marking submissions

 Further support:

-If you wish to download individual assignments, then you will need to the relevant student within SpeedGrader.
+If you wish to download individual assignments, then you will need to access the relevant submission within SpeedGrader.
 Once you have located the relevant assignment, you should see a download button available next to the submitted file in the marking panel.